lcook06/digital-forensics-investigation/case/case-overview.md

 **Objective**

-Determine whose system was compromised, resulting in the attack and posting of the images.
-Then, complete a Digital Forensics Evidence report for MyFace to present in court, create a summary of findings for the client, and create a recommendation for how MyFace can improve their cybersecurity lifecycle policies.
+You are the owner of Digital Hound Dogs Investigations and have been contacted by MyFace to determine whose system was compromised, resulting in the attack and posting of the images.
+Then, complete a Digital Forensics Evidence report for MyFace to present in court, create a summary of findings for the client, and provide a recommendation on how MyFace can improve its cybersecurity lifecycle policies.